MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 Shows the current caching policy on the table<br>
 Usage: `.show database DatabaseName.TableName policy caching`<br>
 Example: `.show database myDatabase.myTable policy caching`<br>
-This shows the current cachingt policy for the specified table.<br>
+This shows the current caching policy for the specified table.<br>

 **.show commands-and-queries**<br>
-Returns a table with admin commands and queries which have reached a final state.
+Returns a table with admin commands and queries that have reached a final state.
 These commands and queries are available to query for 30 days.<br>
 Usage: `.show commands-and-queries`<br>
 Example: `.show commands-and-queries | where StartedOn > ago(1d) | where State != "Completed"`<br>
 This Shows all commands and queries that failed in the last day<br>